 If you are a genuine Gaudí addict you will also grab the opportunity to pass by his Casa Vicens in Gràcia!

-You will begin Day 2 with a chill morning walk in historical surroundings in the Gothic Quarter, Barri Gòtic in Catalan or Barrio Gótico in Spanish.
-You will by now probably already have noticed how the two languages blend all the time in Barcelona.
+You will begin Day 2 with a chill morning walk in historical surroundings in the Gothic Quarter, Barri Gòtic in Catalan or Barrio Gótico in Spanish, as well as the neighbourhood La Ribera / El Born.
+By now you will probably already have noticed how the two languages blend all the time in Barcelona.
 Catalan is the people’s mother tongue, but they understand and speak Spanish as well.

 Entering the Gothic Quarter, you will immediately be taken back to ancient times.
 Actually, you will find remains of many periods and cultures within the historical centre spanning from the city’s Roman walls to the Jewish Sinagoga Mayor.
 The traces of the various historical periods are ubiquitous.